till-varoquaux/otf/docs/index.rst

   <https://github.com/uqfoundation/dill>`_ implicitly extend the `pickle
   <https://docs.python.org/3/library/pickle.html>`_ serialisation mechanism, we
   require code authors to tell us what will actually get sent.

-  .. note:: OTF is still in early alpha.
-We currently only offer ``pickle``
-    as a serialisation format.

 ..
   TODO: